Inaya791/SearchInternetwithLLMs/README.md

 Step6:Run the app.py file by commanding python app.py

-Step7: Yay! finally you did and now explore the search capabities with openai
+Step7: Yay! finally you did and now explore the search capabilities with openai

 ***Thankyou Reader & Coder***